Our goal is not to bring patients to our practice,

 the patients either don't know the right questions to ask or are too afraid to ask questions that they're afraid might offend

-Inadequate information leads
+Inadequate information often

-not be known yet.
+might not be known yet.
 For standard treatments, they are.
 In either case getting as much straightforward information

 as you can will help you sort out complicated options.
 You can even copy these questions straight off the page and print